FedLoDrop: Federated LoRA with Dropout for Generalized LLM Fine-tuning: Framework of Federated LoRA Dropout

 The forward and backward pass on each device has minor changes to the aforementioned situations and thus are omitted.

 As illustrated in Fig. \ref{fig:system} and Algorithm \ref{Alg:wholeprocess}, the overall framework involves two primary components: local tuning operations on the client side, and dropout and aggregation operations on the server side, which work together to ensure efficient training.
 There are five steps to complete an arbitrary training round $t$, as described below. \begin{itemize} \item \emph{LoRA Sub-adapter Generation}: The server adopts the LoRA dropout technique introduced in Section \ref{Sect:LoraDropout} to generate a sub-adapter for each device.
+Crucially, the dropout masks are statistically independent across rounds and generated prior to any client's local computation, thus preventing privacy leaks.

 \item \emph{Adapter Downloading}: Each device downloads its corresponding sub-adapter ${\hat{\boldsymbol{B}}}_{k,t}$ and ${\hat{\boldsymbol{A}}}_{k,t}$ from the server, where ${\hat{\boldsymbol{B}}}_{k,t} \triangleq \{ {\hat{\boldsymbol{B}}}_{u,k,t} \}_{u=1}^{U^{\prime}} $, ${\hat{\boldsymbol{A}}}_{k,t} \triangleq \{ {\hat{\boldsymbol{A}}}_{u,k,t} \}_{u=1}^{U^{\prime}} $.